SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8-0-3.md

 ---
-title: SPDocKit Consultant 8.0.3 — Release Note
-description: >-
-  This article describes improvements and bug fixes delivered in SPDocKit Consultant 8.0.3
+description: This article describes improvements and bug fixes delivered in SPDocKit Consultant 8.0.3.
-author: Igor Mesarić
-date: 16/11/2018
 ---

 # SPDocKit Consultant 8.0.3